 Filling out the CSS PROFILE does not take the place of the FAFSA.
 Rather, it is an additional application for nonfederal financial aid.
 Hoge says it can be especially useful for students from low-income families.

 The FAFSA awards families with federal grants, scholarships and student loans while the CSS helps schools award non-federal institutional aid.
-For example, Brown University will meet 100 percent of a student's financial aid requirements with a mix of need-based scholarships from the school's scholarship budget, institutional loans and student work-study programs.
+For example, Brown University is committed to meeting 100% of an undergraduate student's financial aid with a mix of need-based scholarships from the school's scholarship budget, institutional loans and student work-study programs.

 It is important to know that the CSS has some significant differences from the FAFSA, in particular the way it calculates certain assets.
 The FAFSA considers cash gifts - such as from grandparents to grandchildren for college - as a part of parents' total assets.
 The CSS counts it as parental income thus decreasing a dependent student's eligibility for aid.

 On the up side the CSS takes a closer look at family finances than the FAFSA does.
 The CSS evaluates a family's medical bills and school costs for younger children, among other factors, to determine a family's expected contribution.
 FAFSA looks strictly at numbers such as income and family size, so families must discuss personal situations and hardships directly with schools.
 For some students, this could mean more financial aid opportunities are available through the CSS.